 Everyday millions of people use banknotes to make transactions.
 The security of these banknotes for governments and banks is hence an essential factor in order to fight froud.

 Nowadays, sometimes it is too hard to spot counterfeit and genuine notes.
-Then, the aim of this study is to create a support system ready to help organizations to accurately classify fraudulent notes.
+Then, the aim of this study is to use advanced analytics in order to create a support system ready to help organizations to accurately classify fraudulent notes.

 The first step is to prepare the data file, which is the source of information for the classification problem.